Centers and Institutes

 The Institute for Therapeutics Discovery and Development conducts research and educates in the area of drug discovery and development and offers scientific services to research and business communities in the area of drug discovery and development.

 The Minnesota Pharmacy Practice Based Research Network collects information using a network of pharmacies to help address societal and community questions related to the medication use process.

 PUMA-IPM is a distinctive research group of investigators from various disciplines dedicated to advance the field of pharmacogenomics to help prescribe right medicine at the right dose and thus improve the safety and efficacy of currently prescribed medications.

-RICH is an intercollegiate collaboration between the College of Pharmacy and the College of Medicine on the Duluth campus that aims to provide an interdisciplinary center for research collaborations with Indigenous entities.
-RICH further aims to foster scholarly works that will identify health barriers and protective factors to increase healthcare equity for Indigenous patients.
+Research for Indigenous Community Health Center (RICH) further aims to foster scholarly works that will identify health barriers and protective factors to increase healthcare equity for Indigenous patients.

 The Wulling Center for Innovation & Scholarship in Pharmacy Education (W-CISPE) advances pharmacy education by supporting our member faculty and fostering collaborative relationships.
 We are dedicated to focused and deliberate educational innovations and rigorous educational scholarship.